624: Samson vs. the Vampire Women

 Vaseline is a brand of petroleum jelly; while it is normally used on the skin, the company also makes a hair tonic.

 He’s got a picture of Reddy Kilowatt up over there.

 Reddy Kilowatt is a “corporate spokestoon” created in 1926 for the Alabama Power Company.
-A small figure that looks like a lightning bolt, Reddy has been licensed by more than 200 companies and has appeared in cartoons, on stationery, on billboards, and in newspaper and magazine ads.
+A small figure that looks like an anthropomorphic lightning bolt, Reddy has been licensed by more than 200 companies and has appeared in cartoons, on stationery, on billboards, and in newspaper and magazine ads.
 Reddy is currently the property of the Northern States Power Company, which bought the character in 1998.

 Please shut the film off and discuss now.
 What would you have done to make this a better party?

 Hey, he’s a CB owner.
 Wonder what his handle is.

 In CB (Citizens Band) radio slang, popular in the 1970s, a handle was a nickname adopted by a CB user.

 Brawny is a brand of paper towels manufactured by Georgia-Pacific.
 The lumberjack on the Brawny paper towel package has been given a makeover several times since the brand was introduced in the 1970s.

 The “Family Circus” comic strip, which was created by Bil Keane, sometimes publishes crudely drawn cartoons, claiming they were done by “Billy,” the strip’s seven-year-old son.

 Longtime radio broadcaster Paul Harvey (1918-2009) was known for narrating the turn of a page and ending his broadcast with “Good day!”